St. John the Baptist Roman Catholic Church, Manayunk: Early history of the Parish

+Bishop Kenrick conducted the cornerstone ceremony at the Presbyterian Dutch Reformed Church on Green Lane, where Mass was Occasionally help prior to the construction of the first church.
+Thus, Saint John the Baptist became the third church to be built in Manayunk and the first Catholic parish established outside Philadelphia's Center City.
+Later, Bishop Kenrick announced that Father Thomas Gegan would be appointed first pastor.
+Bishop Kenrick wrote in his diary: "...the buildling of the original church was mainly due to Jerome Keating's practical piety and his excellent wife."

+Less than a year later, construction was complete.
+The parish of St. John the Baptist, now 60 families strong, had its first home.
+The first recorded burial in St. John's cemetery was for "Patrick Montegue, age 50 years, born in Ireland, buried August 29, 1832."

+Sadly Jerome Keating did not live long enough to see the rapid growth of the new parish.
+Not long after he passed away in 1833, his wife joined convent.
+Eulalia Keating, mother of three, became Sister Mary Joseph in the Order of the Visitation in Georgetown.
+Their daughter, Amelia, who was among the first 12 children to receive their First Holy Communion at the church, eventually entered the Carmelite Order in Baltimore, MD.
+Eulalia Keating joined her husband in death in 1873 and is buried alongside him at St. John's cemetery near the Rector Street entrance.

 With a growing population of the small manufacturing town, the first church of Saint John the Baptist Manayunk became too small.
 In 1881 Bernard McCane bequeathed $100,000 to “Erect and build a church where Saint John the Baptist Church now stands on Rector Street, and to buy and have cast a bell.”
 The cornerstone for the current church was laid on the northwest corner of the property on September 13, 1886.
 The church was built at a total cost of $250,000, financed with the help of the local community.

 Consolidation of the Parish

 In 2012, the Archdiocese of Philadelphia consolidated St. John the Baptist Parish with St. Mary of the Assumption and St. Josaphat Roman Catholic Church in Philadelphia.
 The St. Josaphat Church property (1898, Cotton Street) is used and maintained as a worship site for the parish, while the St. Mary of the Assumption Church property (1848, Connaroe Street) was sold.
 The St. Mary church stands although it no longer functions as a worship site.
 The St. Mary of the Assumption Cemetery on Cinnaminson Street in Roxborough is maintained by the parish.